MH17 Suspects Lawyers Say Pandemic Styming Defence - UrduPoint

 Badhoevedorp, Netherlands, (APP - UrduPoint / Pakistan Point News - 8th Jun, 2020 ) :Lawyers for a Russian suspect in the trial of four men accused of downing flight MH17 said Monday that the coronavirus pandemic has severely hampered efforts to prepare a preliminary defence.

-The high-profile trial on the shooting down of the Malaysia Airlines jetliner over eastern Ukraine in 2014, killing all 298 people on board, resumed on Monday after being postponed for two and half months due to the coronavirus pandemic.
+The high-profile trial on the shooting down of the Malaysia Airlines jetliner over eastern Ukraine in 2014 -- killing all 298 people on board -- was postponed for procedural reasons two and a half months ago, at the same time as the pandemic was peaking in the Netherlands.

-At the high-security courthouse just outside Amsterdam's Schiphol airport, judges and prosecutors sat next to each other but separated with glass plates.
+It resumed at the high-security courthouse just outside Amsterdam's Schiphol airport on Monday, with judges and prosecutors sitting next to each other but separated with glass plates.

 At the last hearing on March 23, the Netherlands had already entered into lockdown while Russia later followed suit, making contact with suspect Oleg Pulatov virtually impossible, his defence lawyer Sabine ten Doesschate said.